chandyego84/olivia-core/README.md

 # ARM LEGv8 Processor in Verilog
 A simplified pipelined ARMv8 processor.
 The processor is based on the architecture from 'Computer Organization and Design ARM Edition' by David A. Patterson and John L. Hennessy.

+__Doubleword__: Group of 64 bits.
+__Word__: Group of 32 bits.

+LEGv8 architecture is 64 bits.
+__Instruction format__: Each instruction takes exactly one word.
+__Registers__: 64 bits x 32 registers.
+__Memory__: LEGv8 uses byte addressing, with each doubleword representing 64 bits (8 bytes).
+There are two memories: instruction memory and data memory.
+__Instruction Memory__: 8 bits x 64, i.e., 64 bytes.
+Since each instruction (32 bits) is 4 bytes, the instruction memory can hold 16 instructions.
+__Data Memory__: 64 bits (8 bytes) x 128 = 1024 bytes of data.

 ## verilog_refreshers
 A folder with various verilog modules for practice.